a12910/space-map/docs/index.md

 5. **Flexibility**: Works with various spatial omics technologies (Xenium, CODEX, etc.)
 6. **Visualization**: Built-in tools for exploring and validating 3D reconstructions

-These capabilities make SpaceMap suitable for creating comprehensive 3D models from serial tissue sections across a wide range of biological applications, from basic research to clinical studies.
+These capabilities make Space-map suitable for creating comprehensive 3D models from serial tissue sections across a wide range of biological applications, from basic research to clinical studies.

 ## Authors